sintharic/cmutils/README.md

 If you are often using modules in the IPython console, consider importing them by default.
 Any .py file in the folder `~/.ipython/profile_default/startup` will automatically be loaded at IPython startup.

+Furthermore, you can define aliases in your .bashrc file, e.g. `alias cmjobs='python3 ~/git/cmutils/cmjobs.py'`.

 --------------------------------------------------------------------------------